 A Note on “Work From Home” Jobs, Telecommuting, and Remote Work

-Our “What is Remote Work?” article provides a deeper breakdown on remote work terms and definitions, but let’s take a moment to clear up the difference between work from home jobs, telecommuting jobs, and remote work.
+Let’s take a moment to clear up the difference between work-from-home jobs, telecommuting jobs, and remote work.

-- Work from home jobs are exactly how they sound — jobs you can do from your home.
-This term speaks to the assumption that jobs are either done in a traditional office or from your living room (and you’ll see that there are plenty of other options in between), but — for many people — working out of their house is a perfect remote solution.
+- Work-from-home jobs are exactly how they sound — jobs working at home.
+This term speaks to the assumption that jobs are either done in a traditional office or from your living room, but — for many people — working out of their house is a perfect remote solution.

 - Telecommuting jobs typically allow people to work from their home (or elsewhere) for companies or organizations that are still in their immediate area.
 A job where someone works in an office three days a week, but spends two days working from home is a classic example of telecommuting.

-- Remote work is a catch-all term that applies to work that can be done from anywhere in the world (assuming the location has access to electricity, internet access, etc).
-Since work from home jobs and telecommuting jobs are subsets of remote work, we prefer to use remote work to describe any job that doesn’t involve being tied to a specific office or workplace.
-If you’re working from home, that’s remote work, but if you’re working from a coworking space, a coffee shop, or the beach, that’s remote work, too.
+- Remote work is a catch-all term that applies to work that can be done from anywhere in the world.
+Since working from home jobs and telecommuting jobs are subsets of remote work, we prefer to use remote work to describe any job that doesn’t involve being tied to a specific office or workplace.
+If you’re working from home, that’s remote work; if you’re working from a coworking space, a coffee shop, or the beach, that’s also remote work, too.

-According to the Bureau of Labor Statistics, the number of people doing some or all of their work remotely was on the rise even before 2020, so there’s no time like the present to get in on the unique benefits and advantages a remote position has to offer.
-But where exactly can you find these remote opportunities, particularly if you’re in a time crunch and you’re ready to start leveraging a career or job change ASAP?
+According to the Bureau of Labor Statistics, the number of people doing some or all of their work remotely was on the rise even before 2020, so there’s no time like the present to get in on the unique benefits and advantages an online remote job has to offer.

 These are the Best Sites for Finding Remote Work Online: Remote-Only Job Boards

-FlexJobs has over 50 remote jobs categories, with positions ranging from freelance gigs, to part-time work, to full-time jobs, with remote careers varying from entry-level to executive.
-The best part?
-FlexJobs screens their jobs before posting, so you don’t have to dig through any less than reputable opportunities.
-The virtual job board currently hosts more than 20,000 work-at-home and digital nomad job postings.
+FlexJobs has over 50 remote work categories, with pre-screened positions ranging from freelance gigs, to part-time work, to full-time jobs, with remote careers varying from entry-level to executive.
+The virtual job board currently hosts more than 20,000 working from home job and digital nomad job postings.

-Remote.co hand-curates their list of remote jobs.
-These listings include customer service positions, design opportunities, developer jobs, recruiter and HR roles, sales jobs, and other remote work (including writers, managers, and marketers).
-Remote.co’s virtual job board also has the handy feature of allowing you to search or browse by job type.
+Remote.co hand-curates their list of remote jobs and allows you to search or browse by job type.
+These listings and job categories include: customer service positions, design opportunities, developer jobs, recruiter and HR roles, sales jobs, and other online remote jobs (including writers, managers, and marketers).

-JustRemote is dedicated to building a better remote job platform, allowing job seekers to find their perfect role quickly and easily.
-JustRemote covers many job verticals including Development, Marketing and Design, HR, and Customer Success positions.
+JustRemote covers many job verticals and remote work, including: Development, Marketing and Design, HR, and Customer Success positions.
 You can filter roles by location, and their virtual job board clearly highlights whether positions have specific country or time overlap requirements.

-Virtual Vocations’ jobs board features telecommuting positions in job fields like technical writing and paralegal.
-The site was started by a stay-at-home mom who was frustrated with a lack of legitimate remote job listings online, and today the company is run by an entirely remote team.
-In addition to their jobs board, the site’s blog has great tips, including this article on how to pick up a seasonal remote gig during the holidays.
+Virtual Vocations’ jobs board features telecommuting positions in job fields like technical writing and paralegal and is run by an entirely remote team.
+In addition to their jobs board, the site’s blog has great tips.

-With a simple, straightforward layout, this virtual job board is a catch-all of remote, work from home jobs from customer service, to web design, to programming.
-Living up to their stated goal of ”finding the most qualified people in the most unexpected place,” the We Work Remotely site connects over 130,000 monthly users with telecommuting opportunities.
+With a simple, straightforward layout, this virtual job board is a catch-all of remote working from home jobs, from customer service, to web design, to programming.
+We Work Remotely connects over 130,000 monthly users with telecommuting opportunities.
 It’s your ticket to remote employment in no time.

-Remotive is a bi-monthly newsletter for job seekers interested in working remotely.
-In addition to news about how to get hired at remote jobs and tips on life as a digital nomad, the newsletter also has a robust listing of remote positions.
-Remotive’s job listings are broken down by job type— sales, support, product engineering, marketing, etc. — making it easy to find the specific kind of job you’re looking for.
+Remotive is a bi-monthly newsletter for job seekers interested in working remotely that includes a robust list of remote positions broken down by job categories — sales, support, product engineering, marketing, etc. — making it easy to find the specific kind of job you’re looking for.

-With a catchy (and appropriate) name, a handy resources tab that lists authors to follow and sites to check for advice in the world of working remotely, and a reliable list of remote jobs, this virtual job board is true to its eponymous mission.
+With a handy resources tab and a reliable list of remote jobs, this virtual job board is true to its eponymous mission.
 If you use the resources Skip the Drive provides, you can truly swap your ugly morning gridlock for a leisurely telecommute.

-Remote OK is a remote job site that tags all of their job listings, making it simple and easy to set filters for the specific listings you want.
-You can choose to filter jobs posted by recruiters, by experience level (junior, senior, etc.), by job type (sales, marketing, design, dev, and more), and even whether they’re tech or non-tech related jobs (of course even the “non-tech” jobs — things like analysts and marketers — will benefit from some basic tech skills).
+Remote OK is a remote job site that tags all of their job listings — you can set filters for the specific listings you want, including jobs posted by recruiters, by experience level (junior, senior, etc.), by job type (sales, marketing, design, dev, and more), and even whether they’re tech or non-tech related jobs (of course even the “non-tech” jobs — things like analysts and marketers — will benefit from some basic tech skills).

-Working Nomads is a newsletter serviced dedicated to busy digital nomads.
-When you sign up for the service, Working Nomads will then deliver a curated list of remote jobs directly to your inbox.
+Working Nomads is a newsletter service dedicated to busy digital nomads.
+When you sign up for the newsletter, Working Nomads will then deliver a curated list of remote jobs directly to your inbox.
 You can choose daily or weekly emails, then keep moving to the next city while the telecommuting job search comes to you.

 Jobspresso features a wide range of curated jobs in tech, marketing, customer support, and more.
 You can search their virtual job board for openings and post your resume to be searched and seen by potential employers.